Mazda MX-5 review - Reliability and safety

-Mazda’s reputation for reliability and suite of i-Activesense assistance systems boost MX-5's safety
+Mazda’s reputation for reliability is sound, while a suite of assistance systems boost the MX-5's safety

-The latest Mazda MX-5 hasn’t been on sale for long enough to identify any reliability issues, but with such a simple mechanical layout (there are no adaptive dampers, sport buttons or twin-clutch gearboxes here), as well as plenty of electroic kit shared with existing models, the car should provide trouble-free motoring.
+The latest Mazda MX-5 still retains a relatively simple mechanical layout, as well as plenty of electronic kit shared with existing models, so the car should provide trouble-free motoring.
 It’s worth noting, however, that if you plan to drive it hard – on road or track – then perishables such as brake discs, brake pads and tyres will need replacing more frequently.

 Mazda offers a standard three-year, 60,000-mile warranty on the MX-5.
 These days, with some companies offering four, five or seven years of cover, this is about average.
 Like many three-year policies, the roadster’s warranty can be extended for a variable cost, but this additional peace of mind is provided by a third party and a car will need to have less than 100,000 miles on the clock to qualify for an upgrade.

 Service intervals for the MX-5 are every 12,500 miles or annually, whichever comes first.
 Mazda offers a three-year service plan which is available for £759 up-front, or paid over monthly instalments.